 “Learning is a treasure that will follow its owner everywhere,” declares a wise and ancient Chinese proverb.
 And when diamonds are extracted from deep within Earth’s core, it is only natural that they should give something back to the land and communities they come from— many of which are among the most remote in the world.

-Believe it or not, in addition to ALROSA, many other diamond mining companies including De Beers Group, Lucara, RZM Murowa, Rio Tinto, Arctic Canadian Diamond Company and Petra Diamonds have also contributed to programs that offer scholarships and financial assistance to help young people pursue their educational—and ultimately their career—dreams.
+Many diamond mining companies including De Beers Group, Lucara, RZM Murowa, Rio Tinto, Arctic Canadian Diamond Company and Petra Diamonds have also contributed to programs that offer scholarships and financial assistance to help young people pursue their educational—and ultimately their career—dreams.

 In 2019, more than forty scholarships were awarded by Arctic Canadian Diamond Company to students in the Northwest Territories (NWT), with a further three given to indigenous students through the sustainable scholarship fund run by the Yellowknife Community Foundation; 16 young people from the Northwest Territories have received scholarships from this sustainable scholarship fund to date.

 For the past eight years, Rio Tinto has also funded scholarships for men and women seeking qualifications in mining-related areas, contributing more than $200,000 to scholarship funds.
 Plus, in 2019, Rio Tinto Diavik also announced a new $2,000 scholarship for women in the NWT and Kitikmeot region to pursue post-secondary education in STEM subjects.

 “There was an obvious growing need for people to enter into the STEM fields,” says Bronwyn Watters, President of the Yellowknife Community Foundation.
 “Traditionally this is a male-dominated environment and this is beginning to break away.
 But we wanted to give an extra bit of incentive for women to become a part of the picture.”